Mo0rBy/nvim_config/README.md

 - [indent-blankline](https://github.com/lukas-reineke/indent-blankline.nvim) - makes it easier to see indentation (my configuration uses the `scope` too)
 - [lualine](https://github.com/nvim-lualine/lualine.nvim) - adds a status line, this has dependencies for:
     - [nvim-web-devicons](https://github.com/nvim-tree/nvim-web-devicons) - better icons for filetypes
+- [telescope](https://github.com/nvim-telescope/telescope.nvim) - a fuzzy finder plugin making it easier to find open buffers as well as files and text across directories, this has dependencies for:
+    - [plenary](https://github.com/nvim-lua/plenary.nvim) - adds extra lua functions
+    - [ripgrep](https://github.com/BurntSushi/ripgrep) - a tool that can recursively search across directories for a regex pattern